Skip to Main Content

 Urgent help and support for mental health

-Online tutorial for Support for Masters Students
+Introduction to Support for Masters Students

 Click on the image below to work through the online tutorial on studying as a master's student.
 There are activities for you to take part in along the way.

-Link to online tutorial on studying as a master's student
+Link to online tutorial

-Information and videos on studying at masters level
+Information on studying at masters level

 How to succeed at masters study